comunica/Article-SSWS2020-AMF/content/conclusions.md

 ## Conclusions
 {:#conclusions}

+MVS: showing new results/charts in the conclusion is a big no no. We have move these parts.
+{:.todo}

 In this article, we introduced client-side and server-side improvements to the AMF feature for TPF.
 Thanks to the newly introduced benchmarking framework, our experiments are fully and easily reproducible.